There are so many things to do in this perpetually sunny, friendly, multicultural pearling town of Broome.

 Matso's Store started life as the Union Bank of Australia Ltd in 1910 and was converted into a cafe, micro-brewery and art gallery in 1997.
 Must-try drinks would definitely include their famous Ginger Beer and Mango Beer.
 If you would like to tease your palate, give their ice-hot chilli beer a shot!

 Join the locals on the weekend from April to October and shop for crafts, jewellery and fresh produce or just listen to infectious live music.
 Browse the stalls offerings fresh fruits and vegetables, fashion, handmade jewellery, and local art and crafts.
 If you would like to grab a bite, check out the food trucks and stalls ranging from local to international delights.

 Step back in time when you visit the Sun Pictures Cinema.
 The open-air cinema was constructed in 1903 on Carnarvan Street, in the Asian quarter known as Chinatown.
-Take a seat on the old decked chair while enjoying your movie.
-Old-school posters cover the walls and almost century old movie equipment are still displayed here.
+Take a seat on an old deck chair while enjoying your movie.
+Old-school posters cover the walls and almost century-old movie equipment is still displayed here.
 You might spot a plane halfway through the movie, but that’s really all part of the experience.